Twin Perspectives

 Dishevelled and still in my pyjamas, I peered speechlessly around me – unsure what to sit on or investigate first.

-iberostar selection lagos
+accommodation iberostar selection lagos

-iberostar selection lagos
+review of iberostar selection lagos

 As it transpires, we were staying in Iberostar Selection Lagos Algarve’s finest of rooms: the Private Pool Sea-View Suite.
 With seven of these lavish sea-view suites on offer, Iberostar more than meets its 5* status.
 This quiet, private space only added to our relaxation levels during our stay, with us spending most of our time here.
 For those looking to truly treat themselves, the private suites come highly recommended.